centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/whmcs/whmcs-ispapi-registrar.md

 ![cPanel, ZIP file structure]({{ 'assets/images/whmcs/ispapi-registrar/cpanel1.png' | relative_url }})
 ![cPanel, WHMCS folder structure]({{ 'assets/images/whmcs/ispapi-registrar/cpanel2.png' | relative_url }})

-**NOTE: If you're upgrading** - please first delete the `modules/registrars/ispapi` folder in your WHMCS instance first.

 Note: Feel free to add yourself as Watcher to that github repository by clicking on the `Watch` button at the top of the page and then choose `Releases Only`.
 We are aware of that installation and upgrade effort of our module is something we need to minimize.
 We have projects in queue to achieve that and to cover a lot more.